DevAiKaiSys/CMDev_Flutter/Workshops/mystock_carch/README.md

 │   └── ...
 │
 ├── assets/                        # Asset files such as images, fonts, etc.
+│   └── images/                    # Directory for image assets
 │
 └── pubspec.yaml                   # Flutter project dependencies and configurations
 ```